 Growing up, we had a form of pasta salad at every family gathering.
 And I knew if I ate nothing else, I knew I would enjoy that pasta salad.

-One of the dishes that always made our family cookouts as well was an Italian pasta salad–and it is a recipe worth sharing.
+One of the dishes that always made our family cookouts as well as an Italian pasta salad–and it is a recipe worth sharing.

 This Easy Italian Pasta Salad is made with olives, roasted red peppers, grape tomatoes, sweet onions, a red wine vinaigrette made with capers.
-This salad packs a lot of flavor!
-It is like an Anitipasto tray tossed with noodles.
+This salad packs a lot of flavors!
+It is like an Antipasto tray tossed with noodles.
 Hence the name, Antipasto Pasta Salad.

 - Noodles–Be sure to choose a pasta that has twists and curves so that the noodle can hold on to some of the additions to the pasta salad.